swiftdiaries/codefest-bazel-rpm/README.md

-# Codefest RPM packaging with Yocto
+# Codefest - Scanr
+## Docker Image Scanning in CI

 ## Quickstart

 ## How it works

-- A simple hello world app to demonstrate the Yocto build system
+- A simple hello world app to demonstrate scanning image for vulnerabilities in CI
-- GitHub Action to build RPM package on each PR
+- GitHub Action to scan vulnerabilities in a newly built Docker image